angelTCC/PythonAutomationDashboard/README.md

-Sure!
-Here’s an **extended README** tailored for your **Agro-Weather Real-Time Scraper & Viewer** project, plus a simple project structure and explanation for each part.

----

-# README.md

----

-# Agro-Weather Real-Time Scraper & Viewer
+# Real-Time Scraper & Viewer

 ## Project Overview

 This project is a **Python-based desktop application** designed to **automate the collection, storage, and visualization** of agricultural market prices and weather data relevant to farming and energy consumption.
 It scrapes live data from websites, fetches weather info through APIs, stores data locally in organized files, and displays real-time updates in a graphical user interface (GUI).

----

 ## Motivation